Soursop (Graviola): 10 Benefits, How to Make Tea & More Uses

 Soursop can offer many benefits, most of which can be found in its leaves and pulp.
 This fruit is high in fiber and can treat high blood sugar and constipation, as well as prevent insulin resistance and keep blood sugar levels within normal ranges.

-Soursop also contains high amounts of vitamin C and flavonoids, which are compounds with antioxidant and anti-inflammatory properties that help to combat free radicals and reduce inflammation.
-Its leaves can be used to make soursop tea, which can relieve gastric problems (like ulcers and gastritis) and prevent the development of health conditions like high blood pressure and cataracts.
+This fruit also contains high amounts of vitamin C and flavonoids, which are compounds with antioxidant and anti-inflammatory properties that help to combat free radicals and reduce inflammation.
+Soursop tea, made using this fruit's leaves can relieve gastric problems (like ulcers and gastritis) and prevent the development of health conditions like high blood pressure and cataracts.

 Health benefits